oh22is/HEDDA.IO/readme.md

 ## Azure Data Factory SSIS-IR Deployment Template

-In order to validate, standardize, cleanse and/or enrich data using the HEDDA.IO service, the Azure SSIS-IR is best used.
+In order to validate, standardize, cleanse and/or enrich data using the HEDDA.IO service, the Azure SSIS-IR is best to used.

 The Azure Resource Manager (ARM) Template for Azure Datafctory SSIS-IR provides an own resource group together with an Azure SQL Server and an Azure Data Factory.
-For the Azure Data Factory an SSIS Integration Runtime and the corresponding SSISDB will be created.
+For the Azure Data Factory an SSIS Integration Runtime as well as the corresponding SSISDB will be created.

 The HEDDA.IO SSIS Data Cleansing component is pre-installed directly on the SSIS-IR nodes.
 So you can deploy your SSIS packages directly against the SSIS-IR and standardize, clean and enrich your data in the cloud.